As a parent getting a divorce in New York, your children are bound to be your number one concern.

 - We’ll work through specialized cases like child support in which you share in the care of your children equally or almost equally because the time the children spend with each of you isn't explicitly factored into the New York child support guideline.

-- We’ll help you negotiate any issues of disagreement and create an agreement you both find fair and equitable regarding the support of your children.
+- We’ll help you negotiate any issues of disagreement and create an agreement you both find fair and equitable as parents regarding the support of your children.

-- We’ll also make sure you and your spouse not only come to an agreement that you both find to be fair, but also one that minimizes tax issues, avoids penalties and improves cash flow whenever possible.
+- We’ll also make sure you and your spouse not only come to an agreement that you both find to be fair, but also one that minimizes tax issues, avoids penalties and improves cash flow whenever possible in your case.